Alliance for Workers' Liberty: Alliance for Workers' Liberty

-In 2018, a former member alleged that in 2005, when he was a 16 year old member of the group, he had been sexually assaulted twice by an older, and by then also former, member.
-The group responded, acknowledging the allegations and initiating an investigation, but a motion was passed at the London Young Labour conference in February 2018 to exclude AWL members/supporters from LYL spaces until the allegations were investigated.
+In 2018, a former member alleged that in 2005, when he was a 16-year-old member of the group, he had been sexually assaulted twice by an older, and by then also former, member.
+The group responded, acknowledging the allegations and initiating an investigation, but a motion was passed at the London Young Labour (LYL) conference in February 2018 to exclude members of supporters of AWL from LYL until the allegations were investigated.